 They are also fabulous for one pot meals.
 Again you can brown the meat in the pan first and then fill it up with the other ingredients and let it do it’s thing.
 No need for extra pans.

-Dutch ovens are also perfect for making crusty artisnal bread.
-You preheat the dutch oven before placing the dough inside.
+Dutch ovens are also perfect for making crusty artisanal bread.
+You preheat the Dutch oven before placing the dough inside.

 The hot pot and the heavy lid helps to trap some steam inside.
 That gives you that crackly blistered crust and soft interior that begs you to take a bite.

 Of course there is the ease of cleanup as well.
 The Dutch oven gives you all of the benefits of cooking with cast iron without the finicky clean up.